James Franco: I have done ‘a lot of work’ on myself since sex misconduct claims

 The 127 Hours actor said he had been “doing a lot of work” on himself since the accusations surfaced and had called on his background with recovery from addiction.

-He faced claims of sexual assault in January 2018, when an number of women came forward.
+He faced claims of sexual assault in January 2018, when a number of women came forward.

 At the time, Franco said the allegations were “not accurate” but did not want to “shut down” people who “did not have a voice”.